 We’ve told you what data roaming is, but did you know there’s both international roaming and domestic roaming?
 So…what’s the difference?
 It’s simply when your phone disconnects from your current carrier and attaches to a new network.
 International roaming happens when your phone disconnects from your current carrier while you’re out of the country.
 Domestic roaming happens when it disconnects while in the U.S. (or U.S. territories).
 Domestic roaming usually doesn’t lead to extra charges, while international roaming typically does.

 You might be wondering about the cost of international roaming, since we’ve mentioned fees a few times.
 Every carrier charges differently for international roaming.
-If you’re a Mint Mobile user (hey there), you can prepay for a certain amount of international roaming credits, to avoid accidentally racking up charges by streaming British baking shows in your hotel room or by looking up pictures of Ryan Reynolds.
+If you’re a Mint Mobile user (hey there), you can purchase our Minternational Pass, available in 1-day, 3-day and 7-day increments.
+This is a great way to help avoid accidentally racking up charges by streaming British baking shows in your hotel room or by looking up pictures of Ryan Reynolds.

 Is data roaming on or off?